btcven/locha/README.md

 Sure!
 We have tested the code in some routers running the OpenWRT OS, also some ARM MCUs can be a good choice.
 The firmware has a low RAM footprint and we are trying to keep it "vendor agnostic".

+---

 #### :warning: Warning
+Please take into account that some things in this repo are in a very early stage.
 Thank you for reading through the code and for sharing your ideas on Twitter and the Issues section here at GitHub.
-Please take into account that some things in this repo are in a very early stage.

 ---

 ## Supported devices